Henry Steel Olcott: Theosophical society

 Olcott's main religious interest was Buddhism, and he is commonly known for his work in Sri Lanka.
 After a two-year correspondence with Sri Piyaratana Tissa Mahanayake Thero, he and Blavatsky arrived in the then capital Colombo on May 16, 1880.
 Helena Blavatsky and Henry Steele Olcott took Five Precepts at the Wijayananda Viharaya located at Weliwatta in Galle on May 19, 1880.

 On that day Olcott and Blavatsky were formally acknowledged as Buddhists, although Olcott noted that they had previously declared themselves Buddhists, while still living in America.

 During his time in Sri Lanka Olcott strove to revive Buddhism within the region, while compiling the tenets of Buddhism for the education of Westerners.
 It was during this period that he wrote the Buddhist Catechism (1881), which is still used today.

-The Theosophical Society built several Buddhist schools in Ceylon, most notably Ananda College in 1886, Dharmaraja College Kandy in 1887, Maliyadeva College Kurunegala in 1888, Siddhartha Kumara Maha Vidyalaya (First named as "Buddhist boys' School") Gampaha in 1891, Dharmadutha College, Badulla in 1891, Mahinda College Galle in 1892, Nalanda College, Colombo in 1925, Musaeus College (Girls School) in Colombo and Dharmasoka College in Ambalangoda.
+The Theosophical Society built several Buddhist schools in Ceylon, most notably Ananda College in 1886, Dharmaraja College Kandy in 1887, Maliyadeva College Kurunegala in 1888 and Mahinda College Galle in 1892.
 Olcott also acted as an adviser to the committee appointed to design a Buddhist flag in 1885.
 The Buddhist flag designed with the assistance of Olcott was later adopted as a symbol by the World Fellowship of Buddhists and as the universal flag of all Buddhist traditions.

 The list of initial schools which are established by Colonel Hendy Steel Olcott's Parama Vigngnanartha Buddhist Society.

 Helena Blavatsky eventually went to live in London, where she died in 1891, but Olcott stayed in India and pursued the work of the Theosophical Society there.
 Olcott's role in the Theosophical Society would still be as president, but the induction of Annie Besant sparked a new era of the movement.
 Upon his death, the Theosophical Society elected her to take over as president and leader of the movement.